-This is an exciting project for the Indianapolis Police Foundation, Fraternal Order of Police, IMPD and members of our community.
+This is an exciting project for the Central Indiana Police Foundation, Fraternal Order of Police, IMPD and members of our community.
 Five years ago, on July 10, 2008, Officer Jason Fishburn was shot in the line of duty on the near eastside of Indianapolis.
 Officer Fishburn sustained a gunshot wound to his abdomen, which was stopped by his bullet resistant vest and he suffered a gunshot wound to the head.
 Responding officers were able to begin emergency medical care on the scene of the shooting as the result of an officer having a prepared gunshot trauma kit.
 As a result, Officer Fishburn survived his injuries and has gone on to defy medical predictions about his possible recovery.
 Officer Fishburn has since medically retired from the IMPD and enjoys life with his family.
 We are so grateful for his ongoing recovery and for his continued commitment to improve the working conditions and safety for our police officers.

 Ever since this incident, many of the police officers involved that day have been diligently working to ensure every officer has such a lifesaving tool at their disposal.
 Like most issues we face today, this project has often faced the daunting challenge of finding money within existing depleted police budget funds.
 However, while budgets are lean and any extra money is tight, our police officers continue to face challenging and unknown threats multiple times every day.